Michael Brown, Rear Admiral, United States Navy (Ret.), President, Spinnaker Security LLC,

 Thomas Quinn, Head of Enterprise Security and Chief Information Security Officer, T. Rowe Price

 Tom Quinn is Head of Enterprise Security for T. Rowe Price and serves as the firm’s Chief Information Security Officer.
 Before joining T. Rowe Price, he was Managing Director and Technology Controls Officer for JPMC Consumer and Community Banking.
 Previously, Tom was Managing Director, Chief Information Security Officer for BNY Mellon and Senior Vice President, Chief Information Security Officer for State Street Corporation.
 He also managed both Infrastructure and Application Security teams at Goldman Sachs.
 Tom earned a B.A. in Political Science from Old Dominion University and a M.S. in Information Technology Management from Naval Postgraduate School.
 He is also a Certified Information Security Manager (CISM).

-Senior Vice President and General Manager, Global New Business Development EMC (retired)
+Joel Schwartz, Senior Vice President and General Manager, Global New Business Development EMC (ret.)

 Joel Schwartz is the retired Senior Vice President and General Manager of Global New Business Development at EMC Corporation.
 In that role, Schwartz initiated EMC's R&D efforts in Brazil, Russia, India, China, Singapore and Mexico as well as numerous investments/acquisitions in Israeli companies and joint ventures in China.
 Earlier at EMC, Schwartz headed the Clariion Storage Division and later the Supply Chain and Procurement functions as well as all Hardware Engineering.
 Schwartz joined EMC in 1999 where he was the Senior VP and GM of the Clariion Storage Division as well as VP of Worldwide Sales and Marketing.